Singulink/Singulink.Text.TokenFormatter/README.md

 TokenFormatter provides simple yet versatile tokenized string formatting, designed primarily for processing localized resource strings, exception messages and log data in a more friendly manner than brittle positional tokens in the `string.Format()` family of methods.
 This can be particularly useful when utilizing localized resource strings since your translaters will have much better context when they see values like `"{User.Name} performed {Action}"` instead of `"{0} performed {1}"`.

+### About Singulink

+*Shameless plug*: We are a small team of engineers and designers dedicated to building beautiful, functional and well-engineered software solutions.
+We offer very competitive rates as well as fixed-price contracts and welcome inquiries to discuss any custom development / project support needs you may have.

+This package is part of our **Singulink Libraries** collection.
+Visit https://github.com/Singulink to see our full list of publicly available libraries and other open-source projects.

-# Installation
+## Installation

 Simply install the `Singulink.Text.TokenFormatter` package from NuGet into your project.

-**Supported Runtimes**: Anywhere .NET Standard 2.0 is supported, including .NET Framework 4.6.1+ and .NET Core 2.0+.
+**Supported Runtimes**: Anywhere .NET Standard 2.0+ is supported, including:
+- .NET Core 2.0+
+- .NET Framework 4.6.1+
+- Mono 5.4+
+- Xamarin.iOS 10.14+
+- Xamarin.Android 8.0+

-# Usage
+## Usage

 The only two types exposed by the package are `TokenFormatter` and `TokenOptions`. `TokenFormatter` has the following two static methods that do it all: